williamsni14463/MMBC-Actuator-PLC/max31865-temperature-response-test.md

 ## 3. OpenPLC Program

-No changes needed to the existing ladder logic.
+No changes needed to the existing ladder logic from the last 2 examples.
 The same rung works:

 ```
 |----[ IX0.3 ]----( QX0.2 )----|
 ```

-Python replaces the button press with a GPIO signal when temperature crosses the threshold.
+Instead of a button driving a reaction, a change in temperature drives the system.

 ---